 - In the frame of the ANR DREAM (2014-2018) and of the EU FP7-IEF project InSiDe-Strain we associate the in-situ characterization by EBSD of the microstructure and texture (CPO) evolution during annealing and deformation experiments in the SEM Crystal Probe on analog materials (hexagonal ice and magnesium polycrystals) and numerical modelling of the viscoplastic deformation heterogeneity and of the recrystallization processes at the crystal and aggregate scales.
-This study is carried in collaboration with colleagues from Glaciology (IGE Grenoble) and Materials Sciences (LEM3 Metz et CEMEF Sophia-Antipolis). (actualités INSU)
+This study is carried in collaboration with colleagues from Glaciology (IGE Grenoble) and Materials Sciences (LEM3 Metz et CEMEF Sophia-Antipolis). (actualités INSU, in french)

 - This subject is also at the center of the activities of the CNRS INSIS-INSU Groupement de Recherches (GDR) Recristallisation et croissance des grains , which reunites academic and industrial researchers working on recrystallization phenomena from the Material and Earth Sciences communities in France.

 In addition, in a not so far away past (at least I would like to believe!), I have also worked on: